-During her time working at the Tennessee Children's Home Society, she and her gang of social worker "spotters" would search for children to pull into their scheme.
-With the help of her politician friends, Tann was able to legally separate parents from their children by citing neglect.
+During her time working at the Tennessee Children's Home Society, she and her network of social worker "spotters" would search for children to pull into their operation.
+With the help of politician friends, Tann was able to legally separate parents from their children by citing neglect.
 The most attractive children were sold to wealthy families, including celebrities.

-Tann got rid of unwanted and unadoptable children by the hundreds, often through neglect and starvation.
+Hundreds of unwanted and unadoptable children died under Tann's care, often due to neglect and starvation.
 It's believed that some of the children's bodies may still be buried on the grounds of the children's home where Tann operated.

-Tann spent over 25 years kidnapping children and profiting off of the poor.
-Although she isn't the only woman in history who separated families, her story is one of the most bizarre and disturbing out there.
+Tann spent more than 25 years kidnapping children and profiting off of the poor.
+Although she isn't the first woman in history to separate children from their families, her story is one of the most bizarre and disturbing out there.

 She Molested Some Girls In Her Care & Sent Others To Live With Suspected Pedophiles

-Jim Lambert recalled Tann removing him and his three siblings from their mother in 1932.
-He was later abused by his adoptive mother, and when he finally found information about his birth mother, she had died.
+One of the children Tann sold off, Jim Lambert, recalled Tann removing him and his three siblings from their mother in 1932.
+He was later abused by his adoptive mother, and when he finally found information about his biological mother, he found out she had already died.

 Tann Went To Extreme Measures To Kidnap Children, Including Telling New Mothers Their Infants Were Stillborn

-She Was Responsible For A Large Number Of Children's Deaths But Was Praised For Her Work By People Such As Eleanor Roosevelt
+Before Her Crimes Were Uncovered, She Was Praised For Her Work By People Such As Eleanor Roosevelt